Taliaferro (apple)

-The "Taliaferro" (/ˈtɒlɪvər/ TOL-iv-ər), "Robinson" or "Robertson" was a small-sized apple grown at Monticello by Thomas Jefferson.
-This cultivar appears to be extinct, though some horticulturalists assert that the 'Highland County' cultivar may be related, or even the same cultivar under a different name.
+The "Taliaferro" (/ˈtɒlɪvər/ TOL-iv-ər), "Robinson", or "Robertson" was a cider apple grown at Monticello by Thomas Jefferson.
+This cultivar appears to be extinct, though some horticulturalists assert that the various cultivars such as "Nelson County Crab", "Highland County", and "Red Coat" may be related, or even the same cultivar under a different name.

-Jefferson called the variety "Taliaferro" in reference to a Major Taliaferro, from whom he got his first samples of the fruit.
-Taliaferro himself claimed that the apples came from a farm owned by the Robertson or Robinson family, hence the other varietal names.
+Jefferson called the variety "Taliaferro" in reference to a Major Richard Taliaferro, who first discovered the fruit growing in a Virginia field.
+Taliaferro himself claimed that the apples came from a property owned by the Robinson family.
+Jefferson, in a possible orthographic error, once referred to the family as the Robertson family in a letter to James Mease, adding even more confusion to the history of the Taliaferro apple.

 Jefferson stated the "Taliaferro" apple was very juicy and good for eating.
 He praised it as the best cider apple he had tasted, producing a hard cider similar to wine or Champagne.
 In 1835, a gentleman named William Kenrick described the fruits as being small, only 1-2 inches in diameter, with white, red-streaked skin.
 Kenrick claimed the apples were unfit for eating, but reaffirmed their value in cidermaking.
+Other contemporary accounts refer to the apple as a medium-sized, oblate apple with a straw colored skin striped with faint streaks of red on the side exposed to the sun.

+Origins

+Jefferson wrote that the Taliaferro apple was discovered by Richard Taliaferro, growing "alone in a large old field near Williamsburg where the seed had probably been dropped by some bird."
+A likely location for this field has been determined to be a property that once housed a popular local tavern, Doncastle's Ordinary.
+Until his death in 1766, Doncastle's was owned by John Robinson, Speaker of the Virginia House of Burgesses.